 Year-end is the perfect time to assess your business’s financial health.
 To find out how well your business is doing, take a look at your financial statements:

 You can use your financial statements to see if your company had gains or losses throughout the year.
-Dig into the causes behind each gain or loss and use your findings to make adjustments for the new year and set goals.
+Dig into the causes behind each gain or loss and use your findings to make adjustments for the new year and set financial goals.
+You can also use your statements to see where you may need to cut back expense-wise and help build your budget for the new year.

-Also compare this year’s statements to previous years to see where you stand.
+Compare this year’s statements to previous years to see where you stand and whether you improved financially.
 Comparing your statements from year to year lets you see how far your company is progressing and if your finances are healthy.
+It can also help you spot financial issues and fix them before they snowball out of control.

 3. Defer or accelerate income